CircuitReeRUG/platrix/src/backend/README.md

 - **message**: Pretty useless error message.

 ### Matrix broadcast
 The matrix will broadcast its state to all connected clients **every time** a pixel is set.
+Cients which can't be sent to will be disconnected.

 ---